vanHeemstraSystems/ballerina-headstart/200/100/README.md

 ```[ballerina/http] started HTTP/WS listener 0.0.0.0:9090```

 This means your service is up and running.

-You can invoke the service using an HTTP client.
+You can invoke the service using an HTTP client ***in a separate terminal session***.

 In this case, we use cURL.

 ```$ curl http://localhost:9090/hello/sayHello```